ShishirKumar93/Monthly-Traffic-Volume-Analysis/README.md

 1) 3-Minute Story & Big Idea : gives the basic storyline of our presentation and analysis
 2) Region Wise I : graph highlighting the effect of economic crisis on different regions
 3) Region Wise II : graph highlighting the growth post economic crisis in different regions
+4) Urban Vs Rural : graph highlighting the changes in rural and urban traffic post Hurricane Katrina

 Codes:
 1) Collate_files_I : function to collate all the data from different xls files